-After arriving in San Jose and spending the first day in Alajuela, we’re off to Las Tumbas to begin our journey as field biologists.
-We’ll settle into our rustic, hillside cabins nestled in the jungle then go explore the local flora and fauna on a nature hike with the tropical sounds of the local wildlife as our soundtrack.
-Jump right into the adventure with a thrilling rappel down Baru Falls, a 130 foot waterfall that’s guaranteed to get your adrenaline pumping.
+After arriving in San José and spending the first day in Alajuela, we’re off to Las Tumbas to begin our journey as field biologists.
+Go explore the local flora and fauna on a nature hike with the tropical sounds of the local wildlife as our soundtrack.
+Jump right into the adventure with a thrilling rappel down Diamante Waterfall, which is guaranteed to get your adrenaline pumping, and an overnight stay in Casa de Piedras, a breathtaking experience few will ever have.
 Go for a swim in the refreshing pools below, and get ready to begin your conservation work in the days ahead.

 I learned so much more than I thought I would.
 This way of learning was engaging, so interesting, and everyone loved it.
 I’ve grown in so many ways and experienced things I’ve never experienced, even after going on so many of these trips.
 It’s great for both experienced and inexperienced people.
 You do so many different activities, will NEVER be bored and get so close to amazing people so fast.
 I have nothing to complain about!

 This trip was life changing!
 I learned a great deal of information, met amazing people, and had a once in a lifetime adventure.
 We didn’t just fly to another country, but we practically lived in another country.
 Broadreach is a wonderful program that allows young teens like myself to get a glimpse of the real world and all of the wonderful things that are open to us.
 Thank you Broadreach for putting together a safe, informational, and unforgettable trip that I will be talking about for the rest of my life!